 7. Netting (Can be found wrapped around some produce)

 8. Wooden pieces (these can be used as tracers or as a base)

 9. Wrapping paper scraps (from last year or bought at the dollar store)

 Add some Learning fun…

-I wouldn’t be me if I didn’t add a little learning!
+I wouldn’t be me if I didn’t add a little learning to our home made Christmas decorations!
 One way to encourage new little readers and writers to practice is by adding it wherever you can.
 In our art center we have name cards (the kind you can get at the teacher supply store and maybe Target) I wrote out the names of friends and family that are close to us.
 That way they can practice writing Grandma, Aunt L and each other’s names whenever they feel like it.
 You can do the same thing with Christmas words OR you can make your own cards like I did.
 I wrote out words that might get the kids interested, cut them out and used contact paper to seal them up.

 1. Santa Claus 7.
 Tree